christophM/interpretable-ml-book/README.md

 - The weights in LIME text chapter where shown with the wrong words.
 This has been fixed.
 - Improved introduction text
 - Added chapter about the future of interpretability
-- Added Criteria for Intepretability Methods
+- Added Criteria for Interpretability Methods

 ### v0.3 (2018-04-24)
 - Reworked the Feature Importance Chapter
 - Added third short story
 - Removed xkcd comic
 - Merged introduction and about the book chapters
-- Addeds pros & cons to pdp and ice chapters
+- Added pros & cons to pdp and ice chapters
 - Started using the iml package for plots in ice and pdp
 - Restructured the book files for Leanpub
 - Added a cover